 At the forward fuselage, it was installed with a large chine which gave it greater pitch and yaw stability during high angles of attack, an innovation that dramatically boosted its turn performance to such a degree that, without artificially imposed limits, is superior in this aspect to many modern-day fighters.

-At the upper fuselage, the YF-23A featured a mid-air refueling array, and at the rear fuselage, it was fitted with two twin V-tails angled at 50 degrees which hid fumes from the engine exhaust.
+At the upper fuselage, the YF-23A featured a mid-air refueling array, and at the rear fuselage, it was fitted with two V-tails angled at 50 degrees which hid fumes from the engine exhaust.

 Fully loaded, it was armed with four AIM-9 Sidewinder missiles deposited inside internal bays at the sides of the engine ducts as well as 4 AIM-120 AMRAAM missiles carried inside an additional internal bay located beneath the air intakes.